remcoder/chronos/README.md

 		console.log(count);
 		count++;
 	});

+_Note: this uses a Chronos.Timer under the hood.
+This timer is started automatically when you call .liveUpdate_

 ## Chronos.liveMoment
 If the global variable `moment` exists in your app, this function will wrap it to make it update reactively based on a timer.